 Utility Authorities specify acceptable materials and products for their assets - often listing an Approved Supplier.
-It is the obligation of the designer to confirm all materials specified in an issue for construction (IFC) design comply with the Utility Authority's material and product requirements.
+It is the obligation of the designer to confirm all materials specified in an IFC design comply with the Utility Authority's material and product requirements.
 Consequently, this Technical Specification does not identify Utility Authority material or product requirements.